-Up in flames: Historic North Island pub destroyed in overnight fire
+Watch: Up in flames - historic North Island pub destroyed in overnight fire

 The historic Waipa Tavern in Ngāruawāhia has gone up in flames overnight.

-The fire service received multiple calls around 2am to the blaze at the north Waikato pub, which was built in the 1800s.
+The fire service received multiple calls around 2am to the blaze at the north Waikato pub, which was more than 100 years old.

 Assistant commander Blair Kiely said the fire had been fully contained to the tavern and had only been fought from the outside.